 I don't consider myself an expert on the Nashville music scene; certainly there are many others here with greater credentials and differing opinions.
 I don't claim to have all the answers either; I simply want to share what I know, based on my life experiences, from my perspective, as well as the perspectives of some of my friends and peers.
 The concepts and strategies I am putting forth are a set of guidelines that stem from my knowledge and have worked for me.
 If you talk to others here in Nashville, you will certainly hear about alternate approaches to earning a living from music in this town.
-At the end of the day it is up to you to determine your own path.
+Everyone's path is different, and at the end of the day it is up to you to determine your own path.